Ethiopia: Names

 In Greco-Roman epigraphs, Aethiopia was a specific toponym for ancient Nubia.
 At least as early as c.
-850, the name Aethiopia also occurs in many translations of the Old Testament in allusion to Nubia.
+850, the name Aethiopia also occurs in many translations of the Hebrew Bible (Tanakh) in allusion to Nubia.
 The ancient Hebrew texts identify Nubia instead as Kush.
-However, in the New Testament, the Greek term Aithiops does occur, referring to a servant of the Kandake, the queen of Kush.
+However, in the Christian Bible, the Greek term Aithiops does occur, referring to a servant of the Kandake, the queen of Kush.

 Following the Hellenic and biblical traditions, the Monumentum Adulitanum, a 3rd-century inscription belonging to the Aksumite Empire, indicates that Aksum's ruler governed an area that was flanked to the west by the territory of Ethiopia and Sasu.
 The Aksumite King Ezana eventually conquered Nubia the following century, and the Aksumites thereafter appropriated the designation "Ethiopians" for their own kingdom.
-In the Ge'ez version of the Ezana inscription, Aἰθίοπες is equated with the unvocalized Ḥbšt and Ḥbśt (Ḥabashat), and denotes for the first time the highland inhabitants of Aksum.
+In the Ge'ez version of the Ezana inscription, Aἰθίοπες is equated with the unvocalised Ḥbšt and Ḥbśt (Ḥabashat), and denotes for the first time the highland inhabitants of Aksum.
 This new demonym was subsequently rendered as ḥbs ('Aḥbāsh) in Sabaic and as Ḥabasha in Arabic.
 Derivatives of this are used in some languages that use loanwords from Arabic, for example in Malay Habsyah.

 In English, and generally outside of Ethiopia, the country was historically known as Abyssinia.
-This toponym was derived from the Latinized form of the ancient Habash.
+This toponym was derived from the Latinised form of the ancient Habash.